-And He who did all this now says to His followers, "As I have loved you..."
+And He who did all this says to His followers, "As I have loved you...."
+We mustn't glamorize this.
+In reality, we will at times experience from each other what He experienced.
+Disappointment.

-As I said last time, we mustn't glamorize this.
-The fact is, we will do to each other as we've done to Him.
-Disappoint.
 Hurt.
-Abandon.
-Betray.
-We'll do that to each other because that's what sinners do, even saved sinners.
+Abandonment.
+Betrayal.
+We'll experience that because at times that's what sinners do to each other, even redeemed sinners.

 Then what?
-Then, we'll feel like giving the cold shoulder, or retaliating, or leaving and looking for another church.
-But the Lord doesn't want us to do as we feel, for that robs Him of glory and us of maximum joy.
-Rather, He says we must love those fellow followers, just like He loved us.
+Then we'll feel like putting up a wall, or finding a way to hurt them back, or perhaps running from the problem.
+That's what we feel like doing, but the Lord doesn't want us to do as we feel.
+Doing that robs Him of glory and us of our maximum joy.
+He says we must love our fellow followers who hurt us, just like He loved us.